 Liability is the insurance that pays for damage to the other driver and their vehicle or property when you are at fault.
 It does not cover anything on your vehicle.

 Uninsured/Underinsured protects you and your vehicle from damage done by someone who has no insurance, or who doesn’t have sufficient coverage to pay for the damage incurred.
-It also covers hit and run, or injury to you if you are walking or biking when hit by an un/underinsured driver.
+It also covers hit and runs, or injuries to you if you are walking or biking when hit by an underinsured driver.